All-College Basketball Classic

-The All-College Basketball Classic is a college basketball event that has been played during the winter holidays in Oklahoma City since 1935.
-It is now held at the Chesapeake Energy Arena.
-Although it has not followed a true tournament format since 2000, the All college Basketball Classic outdates even the NCAA, NIT, NAIA, and NBA tournaments.
+The All-College Basketball Classic was a college basketball event that was played during the winter holidays in Oklahoma City from 1935 to 2016.
+The final events were held at the Chesapeake Energy Arena.
+The All-College followed a tournament format until 2000, it was replaced by non-conference games featuring the Oklahoma Sooners and Oklahoma State Cowboys.
+The All-College Basketball Classic preceded the NCAA, NIT, NAIA, and NBA tournaments.